mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 The Admin skill can help a purser cut through procedural red tape.
 For an independent free trader, it is essential that the ship keeps moving.
-A ship’s operating costs or mortgage do not pay themselves and time is money.
+A ship's operating costs or mortgage do not pay themselves and time is money.
 The cadence for tramp traders is to jump into system, work their way in from the